iomega/spec2vec/README.rst

                                      workers=2, progress_logger=True)

-Once a word2vec model has been trained, spec2vec allows to calculate the similarities between mass spectrums based on this model.
+Once a word2vec model has been trained, spec2vec allows to calculate the similarities between mass spectra based on this model.
 In cases where the word2vec model was trained on data different than the data it is applied for, a number of peaks ("words") might be unknown to the model (if they weren't part of the training dataset).
 To account for those cases it is important to specify the ``allowed_missing_percentage``,